NicFundora/Portfolio/README.md

 Feel free to browse through the project folders to review the code, data, and results.
 Each project folder contains:

-- **README.md**: An overview of the project, including the problem statement, data description, and key findings.
 - **Code**: The scripts used for data processing, analysis, and visualization.
 - **Data**: Sample datasets used in the analysis (anonymized).
 - **Results**: Outputs such as charts, tables, and reports.